stmorse/stmorse.github.io/_posts/2016-12-30-Welcome-to-Lagrange.md

 which I can reference with Eq. \eqref{eq:test}.

-Here's a margin note test. {% marginnote 'mn-id-1' 'I have a discovered a truly remarkable proof of this theorem which won't fit in this Tufte-style margin note.' %}  Should appear over in the margin over there, something paranthetical yet interesting.
+Here's a margin note test. <p class='marginnote'>I have a discovered a truly remarkable proof of this theorem which won't fit in this Tufte-style margin note.</p>  Should appear over in the margin over there, something paranthetical yet interesting.

 And the headers are